Scissor section flat: Notable examples

 The scissor section design was also used extensively outside London; in Glasgow, tower blocks at Tarfside, Hutchesontown "B", Ibroxholm, Shawbridge and Woodside also employed the configuration.

 Criticism

 Some commentators have pointed out that the complex design of scissor section flats leads to a more complex, and costly, construction process while architects have pointed out that the use of so many flights of stairs and the half-storey design means that this form of layout would not meet modern building regulations around accessibility.

-The unusual layout of the flats and variety of layouts found in a building have caused confusion to the emergency services, and were identified as an contributory factor during the inquest into the death of two firemen fighting a fire in a scissor section flat in Southampton, England in 2010.
+The unusual layout of the flats and variety of layouts found in a building have caused confusion to the emergency services, and were identified as a contributory factor during the inquest into the death of two firemen fighting a fire in a scissor section flat in Southampton, England in 2010.